sanan-hasanou/OSCP-prep/README.md

 # OSCP-prep
-Personal notes taken in the preparation for the OSCP exam
+Personal notes taken in preparation for the OSCP exam